 Beware that the warming scheduled invocations will be charged normally as any other Lambda request.
 Since there’s no need to process anything actually, the function can terminate right after invoked, reducing the cost of the warm-up process.

 Another approach is using traffic prediction modeling.
 By anticipating how many requests are likely to be received in the next 30 minutes, for instance, it’s possible to adjust the scheduled invocations.
-This would also contribute to keep warming costs down.
+This would also contribute to keeping warming costs down.

-There are open source projects to help with those two approaches:
+There are open-source projects to help with those two approaches:

 - xlambda: predicts AWS Lambda demand and keeps a fleet of containers warm to mitigate cold-start latency.